KalleKalve/declared-persons-analyser/README.md

 ### **2. Run**
 Press **F5** or click the **Start** button to run `DPA.CLI` with the specified input parameters.

-`DPA.CLI` is now your default startup project, configured to run with your desired input parameters during debugging.

 ## **Running `declared-persons-analyser.exe` from the Command Line**